 “Over this next decade three forces are coming together – our growing dependence on increasingly volatile world energy markets; our commitment to make serious cuts in carbon emissions; and our obligation as a society to ensure that energy remains affordable at a time of huge pressure on household incomes.”

-Laidlaw pointed out that while consumers can offset some of the increase in their energy bills by making their homes more energy efficient – for example, by fitting double glazing or cavity wall insulation – it would be somewhat dangerous to suggest that implementing such measures alone can prevent bills from going up over the next decade.
+Laidlaw pointed out that while consumers can offset some of the increase in their energy bills by making their homes more energy efficient – for example, by fitting cavity wall insulation or loft insulation. – it would be somewhat dangerous to suggest that implementing such measures alone can prevent bills from going up over the next decade.

 The Centrica CEO is proposing a few key actions to help the energy industry meet the challenges ahead, in the form of a five-point plan, which would see:

 - Constructive engagement among all stakeholders to help create better public understanding of the degree and nature of the changes the UK faces to decarbonise and secure energy in the future.

 - Timely progress on Electricity Market Reform and changes to the planning process – vital to deliver new nuclear.

 - Recognition of the future role of natural gas in a low-carbon generation mix – providing back-up to large-scale intermittent wind power.